Cremation costs in the UK

 The average cost of a cremation funeral in the UK is £3,885*.
 However, cremation fees and costs can vary from region to region.

-The cost of a cremation in England varies from around £4,500 in the South East, to an average of £4,000 in the Midlands.
-The average cost of a cremation in Scotland is £3,806, while in Wales a cremation costs an average of £3,706.
+The cost of a basic funeral in England varies from around £5,235 in London, to an average of £4,488 in the Midlands.
+The average cost of a basic funeral in Northern Ireland is £3,222, while in Wales a funeral costs an average of £3,718.

 Our infographic below provides a detailed breakdown of all cremation fees and the average price of cremation services are across the UK.

 How does the cost of a cremation compare to a burial?

 The cost of a cremation is usually cheaper than the cost of a burial, as there are fewer costs involved.

-The average cost of a cremation in the UK is £3,986, compared to £5,000 for a burial.
-The main difference is around the cost of the burial itself, this can cost up to £1,986.
+The average cost of a cremation in the UK is £3,885, compared to £5,033 for a burial.
 The cost of a cremation will differ depending on the location, type of service, transport, funeral director fees, and any extras such as flowers and catering for the wake.
 Here are some of the key differences between a cremation and a burial.

 What is included in the overall cost of cremation?